hashamsarwar92/FoodFusion-AI-App/README.md

    and it will generate qr code. scan this qr using ur expo go app on your real device
 5. For this app i am using google Fonts
    "outfit (regular and bold)" you can find the fonts in assets/fonts
+6. in this project strapi is used as backend for media storage connect cloudinary with strapi and neon postgres db as well